24K+ (band): 2018–2021: Blacklist, Kisu's enlistment and new members

-On June 26, 2019, the company announced that Jinhong was not renewing his contract, Hongseob would not be able to continue due to health reasons, and Jeonguk has chosen to concentrate on his solo work.
+On June 26, 2019, the company announced that Jinhong was not renewing his contract, Hongseob would not be able to continue for health reasons, and Jeonguk has chosen to concentrate on his solo work.
 Additionally, Kisu announced on his Twitter that he would not return with the group either.
 The company shared that they will add new members and described it as 24K season 2 coming soon.

 On April 2, 2020, the company announced that the new member named Dojun joined the group.
 On May 26, 2020, the four remaining members of 24K had announced that the hidden member, #5 and Dojun had left citing personal differences.
 Member #5's name and face were revealed after he left and became an A+ Entertainment trainee and the leader of their upcoming boy group A+ Boys.

-On December 23, 2020, photos of a new member were published, his name is Youngwoong.

-On June 12, 2021, 24K released the digital single "Welcome to the Mainstreet".
+On December 23, 2020, photos of a new member, Youngwoong, were published to 24K's media platforms and the company continued to release covers, vlogs, and dance practices without any news of original music releasing.
+On June 12, 2021, 24K released the digital single "Welcome to the Mainstreet", which would be Changsun's last release with the group before his participation in survival show, 'Extreme Debut: Wild Idol', to which he won a spot in newly-formed group, TAN.

-2022-present: New members and concert in japan
+2022-present: New members, concert in Japan, and rebrand to 24K+

-On April 28, 2022, it was announced that member Youngwoong would be leaving the group and that 24K would be working hard on new members that would be revealed in the future.

-On July 22–23, 2022 Yuma and Takeru was announced as a new members of 24K.
+On April 28, 2022, it was announced that member Youngwoong would be leaving the group, and that 24K and Choeun would be working hard on finding new members, who would be revealed in the future.
+On July 22 and 23, 2022, respectively, Yuma and Takeru were announced as new members of 24K, before announcing a fanmeet in Japan with the five active members a few weeks later in August.

+On February 15, 2023, the group participated in survival show, Peak Time, as Team 21:00, without Changsun, but were eliminated and revealed in the seventh episode.
+The group were able to perform and showcase a new original song, "Step by Step", on the final episode of the show.

+On September 25, 2023, Changsun officially left the group and Choeun Entertainment in a handwritten letter posted on his Instagram account to focus on his activities in TAN.

+On November 4, 2023, the group officially rebranded into 24K+ and released their new logo on their social media platforms.
+On November 9, 2023, the group their 1st mini album under 24K+, Roller Coaster, will release on November 21.
+The title track, under the same name, was previously showcased at fanmeets.
+The song also holds songwriting credits for members Imchan and Xiwoo, as well as two new tracks, "Shooting Star" and "Seraphic".
+The group was also announced to do a new version of "Honestly", written by former members Jeonguk and Cory.